noisepy/NoisePy/tutorials/tutorial_cli.md

-# NoisePy CLI Tutorial
+# CLI Tutorial

 NoisePy provides a CLI (command line interface) for running processing jobs.
-This tutorial works through the same tasks as the **Noisepy Colab Tutorial** from the [get_started.ipynb](get_started.ipynb) Jupyter Notebook.

-NOTE: The `tutorials/cli/config.yml` file contains the parameters being used throughout the tutorial.
-All commands are meant to be run from the `tutorials/cli` directory.
+This tutorial works through the same tasks as the **Noisepy Colab Tutorial** from the [get_started.ipynb](./get_started.ipynb) Jupyter Notebook.
+The [config.yml](./config.yml) file contains all parameters and their default value used throughout the tutorial.

 ## Step 0: download data

 This step will download data using obspy and save them into ASDF files locally.
 The data will be stored for each time chunk defined in hours by inc_hours.